2018 NFL Free Agency: 1 Move Every Team Should Still Make

 The Kansas City Chiefs made one of this year's surprise splashes by landing Sammy Watkins.

-Watkins is a great deep threat in an offense that needs some spacing, but it's time to think about adding some insurance behind quarterback Patrick Mahomes II now that Alex Smith is suiting up in Washington as the Kirk Cousins' replacement.
+Watkins is a great deep threat in an offense that needs some spacing, but quarterback Patrick Mahomes II will need protection to get him the ball.

-The Chiefs lost Zach Fulton to the market, so at a minimum, the Chiefs need to go out and grab depth to compete with what could be a rookie addition.
+The Chiefs lost Zach Fulton to the market, so at a minimum they need to go out and grab depth to compete with what could be a rookie addition.

 There's plenty still available too, ranging from trustworthy veterans such as Matt Slauson to gambles such as Luke Joeckel.
 Anything goes at this point, provided the Chiefs are willing to spend a bit of cap space.